 Procedure of the Welfare Appeals Committee:

-Deadline for appeals: Appeals shall be submitted to the Welfare Appeals Committee in writing within three months of the date when the party to the case is informed of the decision.
-Form for lodging appeals to the committee.
+- Deadline for appeals: Appeals shall be submitted to the Welfare Appeals Committee in writing within three months of the date when the party to the case is informed of the decision.

 Legal effect and enforceability: